Thursday, July 30, 2020

 Broken bells from St. Mary's Church in Lubeck, destroyed during the 28-29 March 1942 RAF air raid.
 These remain as a monument to the highly destructive raid.

 Battle of the Atlantic: Three German destroyers - Z24, Z25, and Z26 - that are attacking Arctic Convoy PQ-13 already have sunk the freighter Bateau on the 28th.
 However, doing so brought them to the attention of the convoy's escorts.
 In the early hours of the 29th, Royal Navy cruiser HMS Trinidad and destroyer Fury track them down and badly damage Z26 (it later sinks).
-Trinidad is damaged when one of its own torpedoes fired at the destroyers circles back and hits it - a common problem with torpedoes at the northern latitudes in this part of World War II.
-The remaining ships all survive the action unscathed, and Trinidad makes it to port at Kola Inlet on 30 March.
+Trinidad is damaged when one of its own torpedoes fired at the destroyers fails to generate normal speed and Trinidad, zig-zagging, runs into it, killing 32 men - misfires are a common problem with torpedoes at the northern latitudes in this part of World War II.
+The remaining ships all survive the action unscathed.
+Trinidad, towed clear, regains power and makes it to port at Kola Inlet for temporary repairs on 30 March after surviving another attack by U-378.

 This is the end of the battle around PQ-13, and fourteen ships (of the original 19) make it to Murmansk and Archangel.
-However, more of the ships from this convoy will be bombed in port.
+However, more members of this convoy will be bombed in port.

 U-571 (Kptlt.
 Helmut Möhlmann), on its fourth patrol out of La Pallice, torpedoes and sinks 10,923-ton British refrigerated freighter Hertford about 200 miles south of Halifax.
 The ship sinks after being hit by three torpedoes at 21:35.
 There are four dead and 58 survivors.